 The accelerator and brake pedals can be adjusted for driving comfort.

-Use the pedal adjusting switch to adjust the brake and accelerator pedal position forward (1) or backward (2).
+Use the pedal adjusting switch to adjust the brake and accelerator pedal position away from the driver (1) or toward the driver (2).

 The brake and accelerator pedals cannot be adjusted separately.